box/t3js/docs/getting-started/installation.md

 * `t3.js` - the last published version of T3 with all comments and whitespace.
 * `t3.min.js` - the last published version of T3, minified.
-* `t3-0.0.0.js` - the same as `t3.js`, except it has the current version in the filename.
-* `t3-0.0.0.min.js` - the same as `t3.min.js`, except it has the current version in the filename.

 For development, we recommend downloading `t3.js` while for production `t3.min.js` is more appropriate to reduce the file size.
-The filenames with version numbers are exactly the same and are provided for those who prefer this format of filename.

 ## Downloading T3 with npm